 This article, while written for trained spiritual directors, is also for anyone interested in ways of understanding transgender people that keep to the core values of the Gospel and Torah: social justice and tikkun olam (repairing the world).
 Religion is the universal cultural process reflecting our human reaching to know the Sacred.
 Therefore, it is not God who errs when religion marginalizes who it fears.
 We have to do better theology.
 Let’s get to work.

-Also, when describing my experience of the Hebrew word for “trust” in God, bitachon, I was negligent to explain that I wasn’t defining the term but illustrating it.
-So it’s worth some references to further clarify the term, and I’ve found three that help: Bitachon is described as a correlative to emunah, faith, as explained by Tzvi Freeman in his article “What is Bitachon?
+Note: In the article, you’ll come across the Hebrew word “bitachon,” which I used to describe my experience trusting in God.
+Bitachon is described as a correlative to emunah (faith,) as explained by Tzvi Freeman in his article “What is Bitachon?
 Real Confidence” in Chabad.org.
-In the website, “Hebrew for Christians” bitachon is described as “placing confident expectation in God.”
+In the website “Hebrew for Christians,” bitachon is described as “placing confident expectation in God.”
 In the Jewish Chronicle, writer Rabbi Julian Sinclair writes of bitachon:

 The root batach literally means to lean or rest on someone or something.
 Batach b’ means “to trust in”, usually in God, when used by the Bible, eg: “It is better to trust in God than to trust in any man” (Psalms 118:9) or “I have placed my trust in Your lovingkindness.”
 From this, bitachon comes to mean faith and is often used interchangeably with emunah.
 But it means faith in an active sense, consciously placing the burden or one’s concerns and worries on God and trusting that things will work out.